Bosnia and Herzegovina–NATO relations: Background

 Bosnia and Herzegovina has yet to fulfil the condition to launch an Annual National Programme under its MAP: the transfer of the registration of 63 military facilities from the local level to the central government.
 As of November 2018, 33 have been fully transferred, all of which are located in the Federation of Bosnia and Herzegovina.
 The Republika Srpska (RS), the Serbian political subdivision of Bosnia, opposes the move and refuses to transfer the 23 properties located in its territory.
 A Bosnian court has ruled that it must transfer the military facility in Han Pijesak in RS to the Bosnian government.
 This was upheld by a ruling of the Constitutional Court of Bosnia and Herzegovina on 16 August 2017.

 Despite the fact that all immovable property is not fully registered, NATO approved the activation of the Membership Action Plan for Bosnia and Herzegovina, and called on Bosnia to submit an Annual National Program on 5 December 2018.
 On 17 December, United States Deputy Secretary of State John Sullivan stated the United States supports Bosnia and Herzegovina's bid to join NATO, and dismissed Serb objections by adding that "Washington would react strongly to any threat to the stability of the country".
 The submission of a MAP Annual National Program was delayed due to a veto by Milorad Dodik, the Serb member of the Bosnian Presidency.
 The issue also prevented the formation of a government following the 2018 Bosnian general election.
 On 19 November 2019, as part of a broader deal on government formation, Dodik agreed to a Reform Program which would be sent to Brussels.
 However, there is disagreement on whether this Reform Program is actually an Annual National Program under NATO.

+On 23 October 2025 Bosnia and NATO agreed on a new Individually Tailored Partnership Programme (ITPP) which replaced Bosnia and Herzegovina's previous Individual Partnership Action Plan (IPAP).